forforeach/servuex/README.md

 }
 ```

-Currently we don't have ausen first and last names.
-To set them we should fetch the data from a service.
+Currently we don't have user data to work with.
+To get it we fetch the data from a service.
 We can do it using a regular method.

 ```javascript
 class UserService extends BaseServuex {